History of New Hampshire: Slavery in New Hampshire

 Notices emphasizing and re-affirming the curfew were published in The New Hampshire Gazette in 1764 and 1771.

-"Furthermore, as one of the few colonies that did not impose a tariff on slaves, New Hampshire became a base for slaves to be imported into America then smuggled into other colonies.
-Every census up to the Revolution showed an increase in black population, though they remained proportionally fewer than in most other New England colonies."
+"Furthermore, as one of the few colonies that did not impose a tariff on slaves, New Hampshire became a base for slaves to be imported into America and then smuggled into other colonies.
+Every census up to the Revolution showed an increase in the black population, though they remained proportionally fewer than in most other New England colonies."

 Following the Revolution, a powerfully-written petition of 1779 sent by 20 slaves in Portsmouth—members of what historian Ira Berlin identified as the revolutionary generations of enslaved people in his pivotal work Many Thousands Gone—unsuccessfully requested freedom for the enslaved.
 The New Hampshire legislature would not officially eliminate slavery in the state until 1857, long after the death of many of the signatories.
-The 1840 United States Census was the last to enumerate any slaves in the households of the state.
+The 1840 United States census was the last to enumerate any slaves in the households of the state.

-While the number of slaves resident in New Hampshire itself dwindled during the course of the 19th century, the state's economy remained closely interlinked with, and dependent upon, the economies of the slave states.
+While the number of slaves resident in New Hampshire itself dwindled during the 19th century, the state's economy remained closely interlinked with, and dependent upon, the economies of the slave states.
 Slave-produced raw materials, such as cotton for textiles, and slave-manufactured goods were imported.
 The ship Nightingale of Boston, built in Eliot, Maine in 1851 and outfitted in Portsmouth, would serve as a slave ship before its capture by the African Slave Trade Patrol in 1861, indicating the region's further economic connection to the ongoing Atlantic slave trade.

-Revolution: 1775–1815
+Revolution: 1774–1815

+The only battle fought in New Hampshire was the raid on Fort William and Mary, December 14, 1774, in Portsmouth Harbor, which netted the rebellion sizable quantities of gunpowder, small arms, and cannon over the course of two nights.
+(General Sullivan, leader of the raid, described it as "remainder of the powder, the small arms, bayonets, and cartouche-boxes, together with the cannon and ordnance stores".)
+This raid was preceded by a warning to local patriots the previous day, by Paul Revere on December 13, 1774, that the fort was to be reinforced by troops sailing from Boston.
+According to unverified accounts, the gunpowder was later used at the Battle of Bunker Hill, transported there by Major Demerit, who was one of several New Hampshire patriots who stored the powder in their homes until it was transported elsewhere for use in revolutionary activities.
+During the raid, the fort's garrison fired upon the rebels with cannon and muskets.
+Although there were apparently no casualties, these were among the first shots in the American Revolutionary period, occurring approximately five months before the Battles of Lexington and Concord.
+On January 5, 1776, New Hampshire became the first colony to declare independence from Great Britain, almost six months before the Declaration of Independence was signed by the Continental Congress.